AdamGetBackToWork/RemindMe---Personal-Arduino-Project---/README.md

 ## Biggest challanges and what I've learned:

 - Programming in objective C/C++
-> Although I've known C++ for a while now, applying it to a more "embedded style" project was a bit challenging at times, As in my case, using it before was limited to a "theoretical" purposes only
+> Although I've known C++ for a while now, applying it to a more "embedded style" project was a bit challenging at times, as in my case, using it before was limited to a "theoretical" purposes only
 >
 > The objective C parts also gave me a bit of a hard time, but in addition to the projects required syntax elements I've learnd C!
 - Designing a working system